NeightLocke/be-assessment/README.md

 ## Controllers section (`./src/controllers`)

-    This directory has the policies and clients controllers. <br />
+    This directory has the policies and clients controllers.

     Both controllers have implemented functions that are related directly with the service layer which is in charge of reading and obtaining the data.
 Both are capable of manage the data obtained through the service and give a valid response.
 It is also important to remark, that before giving a response, the authorization level by the user asking the data, is taken into account.

-    Features implemented for users :<br />
+    Features implemented for users :

         - getById, getByName and getAll

-    Features implemented for policies :<br />
+    Features implemented for policies :

         - getPoliciesByName, getUserByPolicy and getAll